 MAM is dedicated to supporting teachers, caregivers, and parents during this unique and difficult school year.
 Regardless of your school’s plan, we have a virtual course that fits your needs on Museum as Megaphone, MAM's distance-learning platform.
 All of the courses meet the Montana state standards in visual art, Social Studies, and English/Language Arts.
 Additionally, most of the courses also meet the Montana Indian Education for All (IEFA) Essential Understandings standards.

-If you have questions, please email Jenny Bevill, educator and outreach specialist.
+If you have questions, please contact us!

 Museum as Megaphone